Open-Source-Compliance/tdosca-tc03a-simplhw/README.md

 * The software delivered as content of the test case directory ``input-sources`` is licensed under the licenses the test case uses to challenge the compliance tools.
 Contributions take place under the same licenses.

-* Unless otherwise specified, all other files are distributed under the terms of the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/): If you share or adapti this tect case or (one of) the files, please add the attribution: "File originates from [https://github.com/Open-Source-Compliance/tdosca-tc03a-simplhw](https://github.com/Open-Source-Compliance/tdosca-tc03a-simplhw) initiated by Deutsche Telekom AG"
+* Unless otherwise specified, all other files are distributed under the terms of the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/): If you share or adapti this tect case or (one of) the files, please add the attribution: "based on [https://github.com/Open-Source-Compliance/tdosca-tc03a-simplhw](https://github.com/Open-Source-Compliance/tdosca-tc03a-simplhw) initiated by Deutsche Telekom AG"